ImagineAR/IAR-SDK-Sample-Android/README.md

 # How to Get Started

 - Download this repository extract and open the folder.
-- Use Android Studio to build the the samples.
+- Use Android Studio to build the samples.
 If you don't have already, install [Android Studio](https://developer.android.com/studio), following the instructions on the website.

 # The Samples

-The ImagineAR SDK provides three sample applications to demonstrate the various features of the platform.  surface-ar-sample and target-ar-sample can be integrated independently based on the needs of the application, but both rely on functionality from core-sample.
+The ImagineAR SDK provides three sample applications to demonstrate the various features of the platform.  `surface-ar-sample` and `target-ar-sample` can be integrated independently based on the needs of the application, but both rely on functionality from `core-sample`.

 ## surface-ar-sample

-Demonstrates the basic usage of the features contained within the iar-surface-android:
+Demonstrates the basic usage of the features contained within the `iar-surface-android`:

 - Environment surface detection
 - Dynamic acquisition of defined content metadata from ImagineAR Cloud